apache/usergrid/portal/README.md

 1. Install Node.js from http://nodejs.org/download/.
 2. From the root directory, run `./build.sh dev`.
 3. This will build and run a lightweight server.
 Naviate to http://localhost:3000

+If you are deploying the portal to a server:

+1. Install Node.js from http://nodejs.org/download/.
+2. From the root directory, run `./build.sh`.
+3. Check the /dist/usergrid-portal directory.
+This will contain a built copy of the source code.
-4. If that doesn't work, in dist is a built copy and a file called rel-usergrid-portal.zip.
-Unzip and deploy to your favorite web server.
+4. Deploy the contents to your favorite web server.

 If you are developing: